 Crohn's disease can appear at any age, but it is most often diagnosed in adults in their 20s and 30s.
 However, approximately 30% of people with Crohn's disease develop symptoms before 20 years of age.
-Pediatric Crohn's disease is a subpopulation of approximately 80,000 patients in the U.S..
+We estimate, based upon our review of historic published studies and reports, and an interpolation of data on the incidence of Pediatric Crohn's disease, that Pediatric Crohn's disease is a subpopulation of approximately 80,000 patients in the U.S. with a comparable number in Europe.
 Crohn's disease tends to be both severe and extensive in the pediatric population and a relatively high proportion (~40%) of pediatric Crohn's patients have involvement of their upper gastrointestinal tract.